atsign-foundation/atsign.dev/content/en/docs/Get-Started/The-Virtual-Environment.md

 weight: 1
 date: 2017-01-05
 description: >
-  This page displays the proper steps in which developers can follow to successfully create and run their own virtual enviornment to utilize the @platform on their own machine.
+  This page displays the proper steps in which developers can follow to successfully create and run their own virtual environment to utilize the @platform on their own machine.
 ---

 ## Setup Virtual Environment